A Complete Local SEO Checklist

 - Ensure all NAP entries are consistent everywhere they are mentioned on the website.

-- Add a Google Map to the Contact page so that customers can easily find you and to further optimize for local SEO.
+- Add a Google Map to the Contact page so that customers can easily find you and to further improve for local SEO.

-- Use Schema structured data markup to help Google more easily identify your local business.
+- Use Schema structured data markup to help Google more quickly identify your local business.

-- Complete your Google My Business page, and verify your website.
+- Complete your Google My Business listings page and verify your website.

 Local SEO: Content

-High-quality content attract links.
 So you need a local content strategy.

 Links and content are the two most important Google ranking factors.
-This is also true in local SEO.

-A Local SEO Guide study demonstrated that if the business website has a good ranking in organic search, it’s also more likely to do well on Google My Business.
+A recent Local SEO Guide study demonstrated that being proximate, ranking highly in organic results, having rich review and link profiles robust with category and geographic keywords are “still the things you need to rank in local pack results.”

-Furthermore, relevant/high-authority backlinks are one of the top ranking factors to consider when it comes to local SEO.
-“Links are the key competitive differentiator even when it comes to Google My Business Rankings,” according to the same Local SEO Guide study.
+Furthermore, relevant/high-authority backlinks are still the top ranking factors to consider for local SEO.

-- Create a consistent website content strategy that’s cognizant of accessibility.
+- Create a consistent website content strategy that’s mindful of accessibility.

 - Optimize title tags and meta descriptions with localized keywords (e.g., “Third Wave Coffee Shops New York” instead of “Third Wave Coffee Shops”).

 - Optimize static text content and blog content with semantic variations of local keyword targets.
-For example, if your business is selling real estate in New York, in addition to using content to share information about homes, you’d also want to create content about what to do near those homes in New York.
+For example, if your business is selling real estate in New York, aside from content to share information about homes, you’d also want to create content about what to do near those homes in New York.

 - Include local photos and videos (optimized with relevant keywords) to enrich and complement the content.